Memphis Power of Attorney Lawyer Drafts Precise Documents

 What are the disadvantages of a power of attorney?

 There are two potential disadvantages to a power of attorney.
 First, executing a durable power of attorney could give your agent power over your affairs while you believe you are still capable of managing them.
 This could lead to discord or litigation.
 You can solve this problem by executing a springing power of attorney that only goes into effect when you become incapacitated.
 Secondly, your power of attorney terminates upon your death.
 This could sideline the person who’s been handling your finances in favor of someone unfamiliar with them.
 Of course, it is possible to appoint the same person as your agent and the executor of your estate.

 What is the difference between a conservatorship and power of attorney in Tennessee?

 Conservatorships and powers of attorney grant similar authority.
 However, powers of attorney are voluntary transfers, initiated by the person to be cared for.
 With conservatorships, the conservator takes the initiative by petitioning for authority.
 Sometimes in these cases the proposed ward objects to losing legal control.

 Contact a skilled Tennessee lawyer for help with powers of attorney

 A carefully drafted power of attorney can give you and those close to you greater peace of mind by making enforceable arrangements in the event that you are unable to make decisions for yourself.
-Call Parham Estate Law at 901-602-3361 or contact me online to schedule a consultation at my Memphis office.
+Call Parham Estate Law at 901-602-3361 or contact me online to schedule a consultation at my Memphis or Jackson office.
 My firm serves clients throughout Tennessee, Mississippi and Arkansas.